Unified matrix-vector wave equation, reciprocity and representations: Seismoelectric waves

 with

-A two-way wave equation for oblique-incidence seismoelectric waves in a stratified isotropic medium, separately for P-SV-TM and SH-TE propagation, is given by \cite{Haartsen97JGR}, \cite{White2006SIAM} and \cite{Grobbe2016PHD}.
-Here we derive the two-way wave equation for an arbitrary 3D inhomogeneous, isotropic, dissipative, fluid-saturated porous solid.
-For seismoelectric waves the power-flux density $\J$ in the $x_3$-direction is defined as
+A matrix-vector wave equation for oblique-incidence seismoelectric waves in a stratified isotropic medium, separately for P-SV-TM and SH-TE propagation, is given by \cite{Haartsen97JGR}, \cite{White2006SIAM} and \cite{Grobbe2016PHD}.
+Here we derive the matrix-vector wave equation for a 3D inhomogeneous, isotropic, dissipative, fluid-saturated porous solid.
+The quantities $-\bftau_3^b$, ${p^f}$, ${\bf E}_0$, ${\bf v}^s$, $w_3$ and ${\bf H}_0$ constitute the power-flux density $\J$ in the $x_3$-direction, via